 We adopted the 2001 Employee Stock Purchase Plan in February 2001.
 The stock purchase plan became effective on January 29, 2002, the effective date of the registration statement for our initial public offering.
 The stock purchase plan allows employees to designate up to 15% of their total compensation, subject to legal restrictions and limitations, to purchase shares of common stock at 85% of fair market value.
-During the year ended June 30, 2004, 165,833 shares of common stock were issued under the stock purchase plan.
+During the years ended June 30, 2003, 2004, and 2005, 161,352, 165,833, and 198,251 shares of common stock were issued, respectively, under the stock purchase plan.